Cougar: Evolution

 The cheetah lineage is suggested by some studies to have diverged from the Puma lineage in the Americas and migrated back to Asia and Africa, while other research suggests the cheetah diverged in the Old World itself.
 A high level of genetic similarity has been found among North American cougar populations, suggesting they are all fairly recent descendants of a small ancestral group.
-Culver et al. propose the original North American cougar population was extirpated during the Pleistocene extinctions some 10,000 years ago, when other large mammals, such as Smilodon, also disappeared.
+Culver et al. propose the original North American cougar population was locally extinct during the Pleistocene extinctions some 10,000 years ago, when other large mammals, such as Smilodon, also disappeared.
 North America was then repopulated by South American cougars.
+Cougars in North America might have survived the Late Pleistocene megafaunal extinction due to their greater dietary flexibility as evidenced by dental microwear texture analysis.

 A coprolite identified as from a cougar was excavated in Argentina's Catamarca Province and dated to 17,002–16,573 years old.
 It contained Toxascaris leonina eggs.
-This finding indicates that the cougar and the parasite existed in South America since at least the Late Pleistocene.
+This finding indicates that the cougar and the parasite have existed in South America since at least the Late Pleistocene.
+The oldest fossil record of a cougar (Puma concolor) in South America (Argentina) is a partial skull from the late Calabrian age.